 Author: Jeff Salacup, Ph.D, UMass – Amherst Title: Extraction of Lipid Biomarkers from Geological Archive Sediments – 3.
-ASE
+Accelerated Solvent Extraction

 Overview:

 The distribution of a group of organic biomarkers called glycerol-dialkyl glycerol-tetraethers (GDGTs), produced by a suite of archaea and bacteria, were found in modern sediments to change in a predictable manner in response to air or water temperature [Schouten et al., 2002; Weijers et al., 2007].
 Therefore, the distribution of these biomarkers in a sequence of sediments of known age can be used to reconstruct the evolution of air and/or water temperature on decadal to millennial timescales (Figure 1).
 The production of long high-resolution records of past climates, called paleoclimatology, depends on the rapid analysis of hundreds, possibly thousands of samples.
 Older extraction techniques, such as sonication or Soxhlet, are too slow.
-However, the newer Accelerated Solvent Extraction technique (Thermo Scientific Dionex) was designed with efficiency in mind.
+However, the newer Accelerated Solvent Extraction technique was designed with efficiency in mind.

 Principles: